emrocode/guarani-myths-api/README.md

 - [Report an issue](https://github.com/emrocode/guarani-myths-api/issues)

 ## Examples
-You can see an example [here](https://codepen.io/emrocode/pen/xxzreJW).
+You can see an example in [codepen](https://codepen.io/emrocode/pen/xxzreJW)